A new four-step plan to ease England's lockdown could see all legal limits on social contact lifted by 21 June, if strict conditions are met.

 Why the caution?

-The vaccines are working well and infection levels have fallen five-fold since the start of the year.
+The vaccines are working well and infection levels have fallen to a fifth of what they were since the start of the year.

 So why, many may ask, is there such caution?